 To get familiar with Webflow, they even run a free Webflow university.
 There you can learn all the fundamentals as well as more complex stuff like animation.
 The videos are not only educational but also really entertaining!

 Elementor is a drag-and-drop editor, allowing you to work only with the front end of your site.
 It wasn't created only for developers but also for entrepreneurs and marketing specialists.
 Thus, Elementor is easy to use and doesn't require coding knowledge from you.

 WordPress allows you to style content in the backend via the block editor using blocks.
 Elementor does the opposite and enables you to design your website visually.
 You see every change you make in real-time.
 Like Webflow, Elementor offers many pro templates that can boost your workflow.
 More than 100 available widgets enable you to customize every aspect of your site and make it stand out.

 But before you start using Elementor, you must set up WordPress and install the Elementor plugin.
 Setting up WordPress includes:

-Follow this article to learn how to set this up.
+Follow this article to learn how to set it up.

 - Site plans are best for simple or content-driven websites.